 The home page screen of any of your credit cards lets you view your earned and available points, your transaction details, and which points will appear on your next statement.

-With Chase’s new dashboard in Ultimate Rewards, it’s easy to check the bonus category spend on Chase credit cards.
+With Chase Ultimate Rewards, it’s easy to check the bonus category spend on Chase credit cards.
+Plus you’ll have access to all of your current and historical spending data for each card.

-However, when you use your cards to redeem travel rewards via the Chase travel portal, the value of each point increases to a minimum of $0.0125.
+When you use your cards to redeem travel rewards via the Chase travel portal, the value of each point can increase when using a Chase premium card to a minimum of 1.25 cents or 1.5 cents per point.

 Ultimate Rewards Points Expiration